 Let’s be honest — each of us was dying of boredom and anger at a long and useless meeting, which could have been replaced by a simple and concise e-mail.
 As a rule, there are two reasons why the meeting turns into a total failure.
 In the first case, there is no need and purpose for the meeting.
-In other words, it is a gathering for the sake of a crowd, which is best canceled and replaced by an e-mail.
+In other words, it is a gathering for the sake of a crowd, which is best canceled and replaced by an e-mail or a template.
 The second reason is uninformed and unprepared staff before the session.
-This is where a meeting memo can help solve the problem.
+This is where a meeting memo or an Excel Invoice Template can help solve the problem.

 Meeting Memo Defined

 Before moving on to a template, let’s define this notion.
 A meeting memo is a short, succinct informational message to team members who should be present at a meeting.
 The purpose is to inform or remind colleagues of the upcoming event and to remind them of the objectives.
 The memo can also include a call to action or action items.

 Every productive and effective meeting should have a clear goal and objectives communicated to meeting participants.
 By knowing what is required of them, team members will be prepared and engaged in solving the problem.
 The meeting memo provides employees with all the necessary information and expectations for the meeting.
 This small step helps bring the team together, facilitate their communication during meetings, engage them in the discussion, and define roles and tasks before the event even begins.
 Productive and short meetings equal a happy and motivated team focused on results.
 Sending a memo is like planting a seed that can grow into a beautiful flower after a meeting.